besopmac/diowallet-spa/README.md

+# DioWallet SPA

+**DioWallet** is a wallet for controlling financial inputs and outputs with user authentication.

+### Made with:

+- React
+- React Router
+- React Hook Form
+- Day.js
+- Axios
+- Zod

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.